kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 "Oh my God!"

-"The pre-eclampsia got too much, and so she came through to the hospital, and we did an emergency C-section.
-And the baby made it!
+"You see, the kidney provided the placenta all the blood and nutrients that the fetus needed.
+But the mother's pre-eclampsia got too much, and so she came through to the hospital.
+You know, it's very, very uncomfortable, and painful, and it messes with your digestive tract.
+We did an emergency C-section, and the baby made it!
 It made the news.
 So.
 Yah.
 That was my fifteen minutes of fame," grinned Bruce.

 "Wow."
 Louise exchaled.
 Abdominal pregnancy.
 That's insane.